Updates (25 Jan 2026):

 Fieldtrip: RAFFLE Mahakirau Sanctuary (28th Jan 2026)

-Raffle tickets available for a chance to go on a guided spotlighting at Mahakirau Sanctuary!
+Raffle tickets available at registration desk (Tues and Wed) for a chance to go on a guided spotlighting at Mahakirau Sanctuary!
 Five winners will be guided by Sara Smerdon on Wednesday night from 21:00 hrs.
 Please bring $5 in cash to the registration desk (no change available on-site) to enter the draw for the visit.
+Tickets will be drawn on Wed lunch (28th Jan 2026).
 All proceeds will go to the Mahakirau Sanctuary.

 Abstract submissions